Making Sure Your Water Meets Drinking Water Standards

 Drinking Water Rules Overview

 The federal government authorizes the United States Environmental Protection Agency (USEPA) to set drinking water standards to protect the drinking water supply.
 This is accomplished by limiting the levels of certain chemicals or microorganisms that can adversely affect public health and are likely to be present in the water.
 The Maximum Contaminant Level (MCL) and Action Level (AL) are the health standards established by the USEPA that public water systems, such as the Oro Valley Water Utility, must meet to ensure safe drinking water.
 The MCL or AL is the highest level of a contaminant that is allowed in drinking water.

 Once EPA develops a new standard, the rule is sent to the Arizona Department of Environmental Quality (ADEQ) to adopt and build upon drinking water standards based on Arizona laws and rules.
 In Arizona, ADEQ has primacy for drinking water rules and programs.
 This means the USEPA has granted ADEQ the right and responsibility to oversee these programs.
 Under the ADEQ Primacy agreement, Federal drinking water rules are incorporated into the Arizona Administrative Code where they then become enforceable by the state.

 While ADEQ adopts, builds upon, and enforces drinking water standards, local governments and private water suppliers, like the Oro Valley Water Utility, have direct responsibility for the quality of the water that flows to your tap.
-The Oro Valley Water Utility tests and treats the water provided to customers, maintains the distribution systems that deliver water, and reports on water quality to the state.
+The Oro Valley Water Utility tests the water provided to customers, maintains the distribution systems that deliver water, and reports on water quality to the state.
 ADEQ provides technical assistance to water suppliers and can take legal action against systems that fail to provide water that meets these standards.